microsoft/everyonecancode/day2/Speech/README.md

 - Select **Speech** and hit **Create**
 - Your subscription and resource group should already be set.
 Select **Westeurope** as Region and **Standard S0**.
+⚠️ Attention: Westeurope is hardcoded - so make sure to have this resource in Westeurope
 - Hit **Review + create** and than **Create**
 ![](./images/light/createspeech.png)